Chop, chop- Checklist for your 2023 Sales Comp Plans!

 The list goes on.

-If you are in charge of designing the sales comp plan at your organization, you are aware that the window period that employers have to implement any compensation changes is very narrow.
-Facilitating communication with both leaders and employees in a timely manner is nothing short of a challenge, especially with the risks involved
+If you are in charge of designing the sales comp plan at your organization, you are aware that the window period that employers have to implement any compensation changes, including OTE compensation, is very narrow.
+Facilitating communication with both leaders and employees in a timely manner is nothing short of a challenge, especially with the risks involved.

-Waiting until the year-end to take on this mammoth task will only compound the challenge.
-Especially if your organization has a multitude of jobs and sales personnel.
-In this case, even minor changes in the sales comp program requires consultation with many stakeholders including HR reps.
+Waiting until the year-end to take on this mammoth task will only compound the challenge, especially if your organization has a multitude of jobs and sales personnel, requiring consultation on even minor changes in the sales comp program, including those related to sales recruitment.

 Your best bet?
 Form an action plan now!
 A sales comp review or reset requires a tailored approach.
 Start with the basics.
 Creating a simple step-by-step approach will go a long way.